-Growing Early White Grano Onions Vegetable Garden Seeds
+Growing Non-GMO Early White Grano PRR Onion Vegetable Seeds

 - Latin Name: Allium cepa

 - Hardiness Zone: Annual 3-10

 - Days to Germination: 4-10

 - Pests and Diseases: Thrips, onion maggots.
 Susceptible to onion yellows virus which may stunt and infect nearby onions.

 - Early White Grano PRR Color: Alpine white root bulb and dark greens